 Alternative Elements Alternative A (no action) Alternative B (NPS preferred alternative) Alternative C Alternative D Symbolic Fencing at Parking Lots Parking lots in proximity to piping plover nesting areas (e.g., Head of the Meadow) would be monitored frequently for activity and may close if there is shorebird activity.
 If there is concern of unfledged chicks accessing a parking lot from the beachfront, silt fencing or other similar material would be installed around sections of the perimeter of the parking lot and across pedestrian walkways.
 A set of stairs would be positioned over the silt fencing, at the main southern pedestrian path to provide pedestrian access to the beach.
 Certain pedestrian pathways may be temporarily closed at times.
 If, after silt fencing, chicks are still observed in the parking lot, staff would be stationed in the lot each day until adults and chicks are no longer using the area and the lot may be temporarily closed.
 Parking lots would be kept clean of accumulated sand or standing water.
 Parking lots would remain open regardless of shorebird activity.
 Parking lots in proximity to plover nesting areas (e.g., Head of the Meadow) would be monitored frequently for piping plover activity.
 If there is concern that piping plover chicks may access a parking area from the beach, silt fencing or other similar material would be installed around sections of the perimeter of the parking lot and along any pedestrian walkway before the chicks hatch or immediately after chicks are observed near or in the parking lot.
 If a flightless chick or brood is observed in a parking lot, the lot would be temporarily closed to vehicle activity until chicks were "herded" back to the beach by shorebird staff.
 If adult birds are observed in the lot, shorebird staff would approach the bird(s), causing them to fly away.
 If bird activity (adult or chicks) occurred in a parking lot, shorebird staff would closely monitor the lot during the nesting season.
 Parking lots would be kept clean of accumulated sand or standing water.
-Same as alternative A. Same as alternative B. Flexible Piping Plover Management Flexible management would consist there are active nests before eggs a provided minimal protection.
-Symbo than recommended in the 1994 USF would be maintained to provide a tra of not installing symbolic fencing aroun are laid (scrapes) within a section of a pa lic fencing and signs would be erected t FWS Piping Plover Guidelines.
-If eggs ir avel corridor for the chicks.
-Predator exc d piping plovers observed exhibiting articular beach.
-If a nest is found with to prevent the nest from being stepp to the nest hatch under these condition closures would not be installed arour courtship behavior and/or where nin this area, the nest would be ed on, but with less buffer distance ons, the lateral symbolic fencing nd nests.
+Same as alternative A. Same as alternative B. Flexible Management where there are active nests before st of not installing symbolic fencing aro e eggs are laid (scrapes) within a section.
+Symbolic fencing and signs would on of a particular beach.
+If a nest i s found within this area, the nest